 Tonkatsu sauce is super easy to make at home, especially if you can't find the popular brand Bull-Dog sauce at your local supermarket.
 Labeled as a fruit and vegetable sauce, all you need are four basic pantry ingredients—ketchup, Worcestershire sauce, soy sauce, and Dijon mustard.
 Another bonus: no cooking is required to make this recipe.

 While tonkatsu refers to pork cutlets, tonkatsu sauce is used on all kinds of fried cutlets—chicken, beef, and even tofu.
 It's also the perfect dipping sauce for anything you'd normally pair with ketchup or barbecue sauce.
 Looking to boost your burger game?
 Tonkatsu sauce is the answer.
 Next time you're serving pulled pork, swap in this sauce for a Japanese twist on an American classic.

 1 1/2 tablespoons soy sauce

 Gather the ingredients.

-In a medium bowl, whisk the ketchup, Worcestershire sauce, soy sauce, and mustard until smooth.
+In a medium bowl, whisk ketchup, Worcestershire sauce, soy sauce, and mustard until smooth.

-Use the sauce immediately, or store, covered, in the fridge for up to 1 month.
+Use sauce immediately, or store, covered, in the fridge for up to 1 month.